-What you need to do is make sure your needle is down and then grab the tails of your thread from your needle and your bobbin.
+What you need to do is make sure your needle is down and then grab the both thread tails.
 Hold them out quite strongly at the back and then pull them as you start your stitching.
-It will usually stop the machine from eating it and once you’re out of the danger zone, you can let go of the tails and continue sewing as normal.
+It will usually stop the machine from eating it and once you’re out of the danger zone, you can let go of the tails and continue sewing.

 If that doesn’t work, tissue paper is another option.
-Keep a couple of little squares of tissue paper handy, just a couple of inches is fine because it’s just those first few stitches with your tricky knits that you’re trying to get the machine past before it’s in a more stable position.
-Pop the tissue paper under that tricky knit fabric for the first few stitches, and then tear it away once you’re done.
+Keep a couple of little squares of tissue paper handy.
+Use them on the first couple of inches of sewing to help the machine get to a more stable position.
+Pop the tissue paper under the fabric for the first few stitches, and then tear it away once you’re done.

 Number 9 – Adjust your presser foot pressure

-Sometimes when you’re sewing a particularly tricky fabric it will start stretching as you sew and you end up with a ripply edge.
-Now that is to do with the presser foot pressure (you always have to say that slowly because its such a tongue twister!).
-You can alter the presser foot pressure on more machines than we realised, so check your manual and there’s probably a screw that’s towards the back or the side that you can use to adjust the presser foot pressure.
+Sometimes when you’re sewing a tricky knit fabric it can stretch as you sew and you end up with a ripply edge.
+This is caused by the presser foot pressure.
+You can alter the presser foot pressure on more machines than we realise.
+So check your manual and this can help you figure it out on your machine.

-Your manual will tell you whether to turn it clockwise or anticlockwise, but if you can ease up on that pressure just a little bit it just means that the foot is not clamping quite so hard against the feed dogs.
+If you ease up on that pressure just a little bit it means that the foot is not clamping quite so hard against the feed dogs.
 This should reduce the stretching it as it goes through the machine.

 Number 10 – Adjust your tension

 We don’t normally advise anyone to fiddle with their tension as it’s usually best left at the default setting.
-But if your stitches are coming through quite tight, or they are puckering or gathering, it might mean you need to make a small adjustment for that fabric.
-We would only recommend you move it down by one number at a time and then have a little test (so if your standard is 4, reduce it to 3).
+If your stitches are tight, or they are puckering or gathering, it can mean you need to make a small adjustment.
+Try to move it down by one number at a time as a little test (so if your standard is 4, reduce it to 3).

-The other thing that can cause that gathering sometimes on knit fabrics is the thread.
-Make sure it’s a polyester thread as it has got some give in it (you can even switch to a nylon thread which will have even more give in it) but trying to sew with cotton thread on a jersey will often mean your stitches are too tight and that’s when you get that gathering or snapping threads.
+The other thing that can cause gathering sometimes when sewing with knits is the thread.
+Make sure it’s a polyester thread as it has some give in it.
+Trying to sew with cotton thread on a jersey will often mean your stitches are too tight.
+This can cause gathering or snapping threads.
+You can even switch to a nylon thread which will have even more give in it.

-As a general rule with all of these tricky fabrics, you should always test on some scraps because then you can figure everything out before moving onto your project.
-And obviously make sure they are scraps of the same fabric as they are all slightly different.
+As a general rule with all of these tricky fabrics, you should always test on some scraps first.
+This is because you can then figure everything out before moving onto your project.
+And obviously, make sure they are scraps of the same fabric as they are all slightly different.

 So that’s it, that’s our Top 10 Tips for tricky knits!

-We’ve tried to take you right through from getting your fabric out of the stash, picking your pattern, all the way through cutting, pinning, sewing, and solving any problems.
+We’ve tried to take you right through from the beginning.
+From getting your fabric out of the stash, picking your pattern, all the way through cutting, pinning, sewing.
+Hopefully solving any problems sewing with knits as we go.
 We hope it helps make your tricky knits projects more successful!